Quickstart: Deploy an Azure Kubernetes Service (AKS) cluster using the Azure portal

 Open Cloud Shell using the button on the top right-hand corner of the Azure portal.

-kubectl to connect to your Kubernetes cluster.
+kubectl to connect to your Kubernetes cluster, use the az aks get-credentials command.
+This command downloads credentials and configures the Kubernetes CLI to use them.
 The following example gets credentials for the cluster name myAKSCluster in the resource group named myResourceGroup:

 az aks get-credentials --resource-group myResourceGroup --name myAKSCluster

 To verify the connection to your cluster, use the kubectl get command to return a list of the cluster nodes.